 Target Your Efforts

 Let’s face it.
 You’re probably never going to get every customer to be an active, lead-generating fan.
-While it is important to use outreach to grow your fan base, it’s equally if not more important to focus on nurturing the relationships you have with existing fans.
+While it is important to use outreach to grow your customer base, it’s equally if not more important to focus on nurturing the relationships you have with existing fans.
 Target your efforts on caring for these special individuals who serve as your brand ambassadors.
 Thank them generously and ask for their opinions on ways that you can improve.
 By doing so, you will not only strengthen your ties to these VIP customers – you’ll gain new fans, as well.

 Although there’s much to be gained by developing a well-rounded marketing plan that includes a variety of outreach efforts, having a marketing strategy that encourages customers to become fans is of particular importance.
 By doing so, you’ll not only raise the quality of your customer service but will gain valuable brand advocates who will enable you to compound your success.